 Trends in College Pricing 2016 reports on the prices charged by colleges and universities in 2016-17, how prices have changed over time, and how they vary within and across types of institutions, states, and regions.
 It also includes estimates of the net prices students and families pay after taking financial aid into consideration.
 Data on institutional revenues and expenditures and on changing enrollment patterns over time supplement the data on prices to provide a clearer picture of the circumstances of students and the institutions in which they study.

-Published Tuition and Fee and Room and Board Charges
+Published Tuition and Fees and Room and Board

 Variation in Tuition and Fees

-- The average published tuition and fee price for undergraduates enrolled at private nonprofit master's universities is 73% of the price at private doctoral universities—$25,997 versus $35,660.
+- The average in-state tuition and fee price for full-time undergraduates at public master’s universities is $8,340, compared to $10,510 at doctoral universities.
+The average published tuition and fee price for undergraduates at private nonprofit master’s universities is $28,890, compared to $40,980 at doctoral universities.

-- Average published tuition and fees for public two-year colleges range from $2,241 in the West to $4,619 in New England.
+- In-district tuition and fees at public two-year colleges range from $1,430 in California to $7,740 in Vermont.